Aetherinox/obsidian-dataview-snippets/Snippets/Page Cloud 1/README.md

 <br />

 ### Minified Version
 This version only formats the settings.
-All comments and formatting are removed.
+All other formatting and comments are removed.

 <br />